Categories

 A 10 kiloton nuclear weapon can kill 1.32 million people.
 The 15,000 nuclear weapons globally could cause 19,500 megadeaths.

 There are 15,000 nuclear weapons in the world.
-The US and Russia accounting for nearly 90 percent of that total.
+The US and Russia account for nearly 90 percent of that total.

 So, theoretically, 19,500 megadeaths (or 19.5 gigadeaths) could be produced by our current arsenal.
 There are 7.5 billion people in the world.
 Hence, it should be possible to kill everyone on the planet 2.6 times.